anantha-medu/etch-a-sketch/README.md

 - choose a color of your choice from the color picker option
 - select rainbow colors button if you want to add random colors to the grid
 - Have fun!

+This is a simple project to practice DOM manipulation skills